John Egan (footballer, born 1992): Brentford

 Egan rejected the offer a new contract by Gillingham at the conclusion of the 2015–16 season and joined Championship club Brentford.
 He scored his first goals for Brentford when he scored twice in a 2–0 win over Ipswich Town on 16 August 2016.
 In December 2016 the Professional Football Compensation Committee ruled that Brentford should pay Gillingham an initial net compensation fee of £400,000, an additional £25,000 for every 20 games that he plays for Brentford, up to 80 games, as well as a 20% sell-on fee and a fee of £75,000 in the event that Brentford are promoted to the Premier League within the period of the player's three-year contract.

 After the sale of captain Harlee Dean in August 2017 to Birmingham City, Egan was appointed as the new captain of Brentford.
-During the 2017-18 season, Egan impressed as Brentford kept 15 clean sheets as they finished 9th in the EFL Championship.
+During the 2017–18 season, Egan impressed as Brentford kept 15 clean sheets as they finished 9th in the EFL Championship.

 Sheffield United

 Egan re-joined former loan club Sheffield United on 19 July 2018 on a four-year contract for an undisclosed club-record fee.
 In his first season with the team, he helped them gain promotion to the Premier League.
 On 21 August 2020 he signed a new four-year contract, keeping him at the club until 2024.
+Egan departed the club upon the expiry of his contract.

+Burnley

+In September 2024, Egan signed for EFL Championship side Burnley on a free transfer on a one-year deal.

+Hull City

+On 3 February 2025, Egan signed an eighteen-month contract with EFL Championship side Hull City for an undisclosed fee.
+He made his Hull City debut on 12 February against his former team in a 2–0 defeat.
+He scored his first goal for the club when he netted the equaliser late in extra-time on 13 September, in the 2–2 away draw against Swansea City.

 International career

 On 28 March 2017, Egan made his senior international debut, starting in a friendly against Iceland at the Aviva Stadium.
 He captained his country for the first time in September 2019 in a 3–1 win against Bulgaria at the Aviva Stadium.
-On 1 September 2021, he was named FAI Senior International Player of the Year for 2020, the same day that he scored his first international goal in a 2022 World Cup qualifier: a 2-1 loss against Portugal.
+On 1 September 2021, he was named FAI Senior International Player of the Year for 2020, the same day that he scored his first senior international goal, in a 2–1 loss away to Portugal in a 2022 World Cup qualifier.